5jt/dyalog-cookbook/manuscript/18 GUI.md

 Notes:

-* The position of the label on the form is defined by the global variables `n.∆V_Gap` and `n.∆H_Gap`.
+* The position of the label on the form is defined by the global variables `N.∆V_Gap` and `N.∆H_Gap`.

-* Note that the reference for the label is assigned to the subspace `∆Labels` within `n` as discussed earlier.
+* Note that the reference for the label is assigned to the subspace `∆Labels` within `N` as discussed earlier.

 * The position of the Edit control is calculated dynamically from the position and size of the label by the function `GuiUtils.AddPosnAndSize` which we therefore need to introduce.